Theoretical analysis of telescopic oscillations in multi-walled carbon nanotubes: Abstract

 \section{Abstract}

 A simplified theory of the telescopic oscillations in multiwalled carbon nanotubes is developed.
-The explicit expressions for the telescopic force constants (longitudinal rigidity) and frequencies for telescopic oscillations are derived depending on interacting tubes diameters and lengths.
-The contribution of small-amplitude telescopic oscillations to low temperature characteristics of nanotubes such as specific heat are estimated.
+The explicit expressions for the telescopic force constants (longitudinal rigidity) and the frequencies of telescopic oscillations are derived.
+The contribution of small-amplitude telescopic oscillations to the nanotubes low temperature specific heat is estimated.